This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 For citizens of GCC countries, visa-free entry is possible.
 They also are not required other types of permits or sponsorships by a national or resident in the UAE.

-How do I get a Dubai transit visa?
+How can I get a Dubai transit visa?

 Transit visas are obtained by the UAE-based airline you are travelling with.
 The airline typically arranges your transit visa prior to your journey.
 If your trip is organized by a travel agency, the travel agent will arrange for your transit visa to be issued.